lmparppei/Beat/README.md

 You can also help to keep the project alive by subscribing to my Patreon.

-However, the creator of this app is a well-off person from a social-democratic welfare country, so you can also send your loose change to NGOs and charities.
+However, the creator of this app is a well-off person from a social-democratic welfare country, so you can consider sending your loose change to NGOs and charities instead.
 Currently, there is a genocide happening in Gaza and people are in desperate need of help.

 ## Post-mortem